Friday poster

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Deebo physically dominates Craig and Smokey, stealing from them and asserting complete control.
 The neighborhood bully becomes an additional major threat.
 Stakes are raised - now they face violence from multiple fronts., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, Big Worm's crew executes a drive-by shooting at Craig's house.
 Bullets spray the porch where Craig and his family spend their time.
-The "whiff of death" is literal - Craig nearly dies, his safe space is destroyed., shows the protagonist at their lowest point.
+The "whiff of death" is literal - Craig nearly dies, his safe space is destroyed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Craig refuses the gun and decides to confront Deebo with his fists.
 He synthesizes the lesson - real manhood isn't about weapons or running away, it's about standing up for yourself and your community., demonstrating the transformation achieved throughout the journey.